bachthyaglx/pneumonia-attention-based-CNNs/README.md

 The following steps outline the methodology applied in both approaches:

 1. Data Preprocessing
-The dataset consists of chest X-ray images categorized into Normal, Pneumonia, and COVID-19 cases.
-Before training the model, the images go through several preprocessing steps to ensure better feature extraction and model performance:
 * Resizing: All images are resized to a fixed dimension (e.g., 224x224 or 256x256 pixels) to maintain consistency across the dataset.
 * Normalization: Pixel values are scaled between 0 and 1 to improve training stability.
 * Data Augmentation: To increase the diversity of training samples, techniques such as rotation, flipping, and zooming are applied.